mdekrey/GitAutomation/readme.md

 1. Make sure the files mentioned above are in place.
 2. Launch the sln file and build.

+And then to run it...

+3. Run the docker-compose project.

 # Building via Docker

 1. Make sure the files mentioned above are in place.
 2. `docker-compose -f docker-compose.ci.build.yml build`
 3. `docker-compose -f docker-compose.ci.build.yml up`
-4. `docker-compose build` - TODO - verify
+4. `docker-compose build`

+And then to run it...

-5. `docker-compose up` - TODO - verify
+5. `docker-compose up`
+6. `docker ps` to get the port mapping of the `gitautomation` image.